 An item shall not be accepted as a safe life item unless it meets the following two conditions:

-It has been demonstrated by fatigue analysis (accounting for the effects of cyclic and sustained loading) supported by tests that, during a time period of four times the service life, there is no unacceptable degradation due to cyclic loads or environmental effects in the presence of induced defects, compatible with applied NDI techniques, using representative coupons.
+It has been demonstrated by fatigue analysis (accounting for the effects of cyclic and sustained loading) supported by tests that, during a time period of four times the service life, there is no unacceptable degradation due to cyclic loads or environmental effects in the presence of induced defects, compatible with applied NDT techniques, using representative coupons.

-Results of representative earlier tests can be used to support the analysis, when approved by the customer

 It undergoes a proof-test of all flight hardware to not less than one and two tenth (1,2) times the limit load.

-1ECSS-E-ST-32-01_0810173
+To item 1: Results of representative earlier tests can be used to support the analysis, when approved by the customer.

+ECSS-E-ST-32-01_0810173

 In those cases where problems arise to fulfil the proof test requirement, these shall be treated on a case by case basis.